-- 3.36 An accredited person (other than those with sponsored accreditation)32 may engage another accredited person a third party to seek to collect CDR data on their behalf, in accordance with the CDR Rules.33 This is currently the only type - 3.30 Rule 1.10 of third party that can be engaged for this purpose under the CDR Rules. - 3.313.37 CDR Rule 1.10_requires the accredited person (the 'principal') to have a CDR outsourcing arrangement with the other accredited personthird party (the 'outsourced service provider', or 'provider').
-A CDR outsourcing arrangement is a written contract between the principal and provider which meets the requirements set out in CDR Rules 1.10(2):) of the CDR Rules.34 - 3.38 The level to which an entity is accredited affects the purpose for which they can engage a provider: - entities accredited to the unrestricted level can engage providers to collect data (in addition to disclosing data to providers to enable them to provide goods or services to the entity), and - entities accredited to the sponsored level cannot engage a provider to collect CDR data on their behalf35 (but are permitted to disclose data to providers under a CDR outsourcing arrangement to enable them to provide goods or services to the entity). - 3.323.39 Where an accredited person intends to use an accredited outsourced service provider to seek to collect a consumer's CDR data, the accredited person must: - provide certain information to the consumer at the time of seeking the consumer's consent to collect and use the consumer's CDR data, advise the consumer that CDR data may be disclosed to, or collected by, an outsourced service provider and that further information can be obtained from the accredited person's CDR policy (with the link provided), 36 and
+- 3.36 An accredited person (other than those with sponsored accreditation) may engage a third party to seek to collect CDR data on their behalf, in accordance with the CDR Rules. - 3.37 Rule 1.10 of the CDR Rules requires the accredited person (the 'principal') to have a CDR outsourcing arrangement with the third party (the 'outsourced service provider', or 'provider').
+A CDR outsourcing arrangement is a written contract between the principal and provider which meets the requirements set out in subrule 1.10(2) of the CDR Rules. - 3.38 The level to which an entity is accredited affects the purpose for which they can engage a provider: - entities accredited to the unrestricted level can engage providers to collect data (in addition to disclosing data to providers to enable them to provide goods or services to the entity), and - entities accredited to the sponsored level cannot engage a provider to collect CDR data on their behalf (but are permitted to disclose data to providers under a CDR outsourcing arrangement to enable them to provide goods or services to the entity).

-33 CDR Rule Rules, paragraph 1.10(2)(a)(i).
+CDR Rules, paragraph 1.10(2)(a)(i).

-34 'CDR outsourcing arrangement' is discussed in Chapter B (Key Concepts).
+&lt;sup>37 'CDR outsourcing arrangement' is discussed in Chapter B (Key Concepts).

-- include certain information about outsourced service providers in its CDR policy.37, including a list of providers, and for each provider, the nature of the services it provides and the CDR data that it may collect.38 - 3.333.40 The accredited person must ensure the accredited provider complies with its requirements under the CDR outsourcing arrangement.39 - 3.343.41 The CDR data collected by an accredited provider in accordance with the CDR outsourcing arrangement, including any data directly or indirectly derived from such CDR data, is known as 'service data' in relation to that arrangement.40 - 3.353.42 AnyRule 7.6 of the CDR Rules provides that where an accredited person has collected CDR data under the CDR Rules, it must not use or disclose the CDR data (or CDR data derived from it) other than for a permitted use or disclosure of such.
-For the purposes of this rule, any use, disclosure or collection of service data by the accredited provider in a CDR outsourcing arrangement will be taken to have been by the accredited person.principal under the arrangement.
-This occurs regardless of whether the use or, disclosure or collection is in accordance with the CDR outsourcing arrangement.
+- 3.39 Where an accredited person intends to use an outsourced service provider to seek to collect a consumer's CDR data, the accredited person must: - at the time of seeking the consumer's consent to collect and use the consumer's CDR data, advise the consumer that CDR data may be disclosed to, or collected by, an outsourced service provider and that further information can be obtained from the accredited person's CDR policy (with the link to the accredited person's CDR policy provided), and - include certain information about outsourced service providers in its CDR policy, including a list of providers, and for each provider, the nature of the services it provides and the CDR data that it may collect. - 3.40 The accredited person must ensure the provider complies with its requirements under the CDR outsourcing arrangement. - 3.41 The CDR data collected by a provider in accordance with the CDR outsourcing arrangement, including any data directly or indirectly derived from such CDR data, is known as 'service data' in relation to that arrangement. - 3.42 Rule 7.6 of the CDR Rules provides that where an accredited person has collected CDR data under the CDR Rules, it must not use or disclose the CDR data (or CDR data derived from it) other than for a permitted use or disclosure.
+For the purposes of this rule, any use, disclosure or collection of service data by the provider in a CDR outsourcing arrangement will be taken to have been by the principal under the arrangement.
+This occurs regardless of whether the use, disclosure or collection is in accordance with the CDR outsourcing arrangement.

-Risk point: Entities that fail to take prudent and robust measures in their CDR outsourcing arrangements risk non-compliance by their third parties.
+Risk point: Entities that fail to take robust measures in their CDR outsourcing arrangements risk non-compliance by their third parties.